-Figure 6: Percent En bloc by Region and Donor Weight
+Figure 4: Percent of Transplants En Bloc vs. Single by OPTN Region and Donor Weight, 2010-2015

-Source: Wilk, "En-bloc Deceased Donor Kidney Transplants by Region/Center and Donor Weight," 2017.
+Source: Wilk, "Percent of Transplants En Bloc vs. Single by OPTN Region and Donor Weight, 2010-2015," 2017.

-Data shows that all OPTN regions (except 9), and nationally, had more en bloc versus single deceased donor kidney transplants with donor weights less than 10 kg and at least 10 but less than 15 kg.
-Across most OPTN regions (7 out of 11), and nationally, a higher percent of transplants were single vs. en bloc for donor weights at least 15 but less than 20 kg.
+Data shows that all OPTN regions (except 9), and nationally, had more en bloc versus single deceased donor kidney transplants with donor weights less than 10 kg and at least 10 kg but less than 15 kg.
+Across most OPTN regions (7 out of 11), and nationally, a higher percent of transplants were single vs. en bloc for donor weights at least 15 kg but less than 20 kg.
 A higher percent of transplants were single vs. en bloc for donor weights greater than or equal to 20 kg for all OPTN regions.
-Absolute data on number of potentially discarded or unrecovered kidneys in each of these classifications or potential donor organs in each subgroup is unknown.
+Absolute data on the number of potentially discarded or unrecovered kidneys in each of these classifications or potential donor organs in each subgroup is unknown.

 This data confirmed the workgroup's concerns.
-It demonstrates there are several regions that may be disadvantaged by mandating the weight threshold for en bloc kidney allocation be less than 15 kg because they are transplanting kidneys from donors 15 to 20 kg en bloc about 50 percent of the time (one region is doing more en bloc than single transplants with kidneys from donors in that weight range).
-Furthermore, the Maluf study demonstrates a similar pattern: 28 percent of all en bloc kidney transplants analyzed in that study were procured from donors weighing more than 14 kg.
-The workgroup wanted to accommodate programs currently doing en bloc transplants with kidneys from donors in the at least 15 but less than 20 kg weight range.
+It demonstrates there are several regions that may be disadvantaged by mandating the weight threshold for en bloc kidney allocation be less than 15 kg because they are transplanting kidneys from donors 15 kg to 20 kg en bloc about 50 percent of the time (one region is doing more en bloc than single transplants with kidneys from donors in that weight range).
+Furthermore, the Maluf study demonstrates a similar pattern: 28 percent of all en bloc kidney transplants analyzed in that study were procured from donors weighing more than 14 kg.72 The workgroup wanted to accommodate programs currently doing en bloc transplants with kidneys from donors in the at least 15 but less than 20 kg weight range.
 It is important to clarify the workgroup's original intent: it was not to increase the number of transplants by forcing programs that currently do no or few en bloc kidney transplants to now perform them.
 The intent was to facilitate procuring kidneys from an underutilized donor pool and get those kidneys to centers who are comfortable using them, primarily as en blocs, but also as singles.